csonuryilmaz/heybot/heybot-release/README.md

 I have adopted document driven development.
 I first write down changes, revisions, new features into documentation and then  begin to develop.
 So I can say that documentation is always aligned with the latest version.

-For more information about how to use, check [here](https://github.com/csonuryilmaz/projects/blob/master/heybot-release/README.md).
+For more information about how to use, check latest relase **README.md** file.

 For more information about the semantic of used version numbers, check [here](https://github.com/csonuryilmaz/notes/blob/master/how_to_version_your_software_(en).md).